Big year ahead in Minnesota politics

-ST. PAUL — From a presidential primary for the first time in decades to intense local battles for seats in the state Legislature, Minnesota has just turned the calendar to the start of what promises to be a really big election year.
+ST. PAUL, Minn. — From a presidential primary for the first time in decades to intense local battles for seats in the state Legislature, Minnesota has just turned the calendar to the start of what promises to be a really big election year.

 The political schedule starts Jan.
 17 with early voting in Minnesota’s presidential primary, which will be held on March 3, or “Super Tuesday,” when voters in 14 states cast ballots or attend caucuses.
 The political fireworks will continue through Election Day, Nov.
 3.